MeaneyLab/PRSoS/README.md

 Instructions for installing Apache Spark on Linux can be found [here](https://www.santoshsrinivas.com/installing-apache-spark-on-ubuntu-16-04/)

 Some extra libraries are required for regression and plotting.
-To install them, first make sure pip is installed on your computer, then type:
+To install them, first make sure pip is installed on your computer, then run:
 ```
 cd PRSoS
 pip install -r requirements.txt